 - Injury: Concussion caused by a blow to the head can also result in sensorineural hearing loss.

 What to do if you are suffering from bilateral sensorineural hearing loss

 Sudden hearing loss in both ears is always a reason to make an urgent appointment at the Hearing Centre for a comprehensive hearing assessment.
 Hearing loss that has evolved over time is just as important to treat, however because it happens gradually, often people don’t notice until the symptoms are quite advanced or until they realise they are experiencing the following:

 - Difficulty following conversations and repeatedly having to ask people to repeat themselves, particularly when there is background noise.

 - Noticing that other people comment that you are shouting on the phone and are turning your TV and music up louder than you used to.

 - Feeling drained or stressed after social events and even avoiding them to avoid the strain of trying to engage in conversations.

-There is no need to get a medical referral to have a hearing assessment at the Hearing Centre’s locations in Leicester or Market Harborough and you are very welcome to bring a family member or friend with you.
+There is no need to get a medical referral to have a hearing assessment at the Hearing Centre in Leicester and you are very welcome to bring a family member or friend with you.